teamneusta/pw_comments/Documentation/Introduction/Index.rst

 --------
 - Adds the possibility for users to post comments on pages
 - Easy to integrate into existing or new TYPO3 sites
-- Compatible with other extensions like EXT:news
+- Compatible with other extensions like EXT:news or EXT:tt_news
 - Very(!!) customizable thanks to TypoScript (constant manager fully supported)
-- Vote comments and replies
+- Supports replies/answers to comments
-- Replying to comments
+- Up/Down Voting for comments and replies
 - Gravatar support
 - Spam protection:
    - Bad word list for comment message, name and mail address